 The Evolution of Narrative Therapy

-Nearly 40 years ago, Michael White and David Epston founded Narrative Therapy, establishing the philosophical foundations, key concepts, ethical considerations, and specific practices.
-Their enormous contributions – collaborative and individual – inform how we position ourselves as narrative practitioners, view problems as separate from people, and guide our narrative inquiry.
-Building on a spirit of wonder, adventure, and innovation, Michael and David expressed the hope and intention that we would continue to experiment with different modes of inquiry, develop new practices, and integrate these cherished ways of being with people who fit with our local experiences and socio-political contexts.
+Nearly forty years ago, Michael White and David Epston founded Narrative Therapy, establishing its philosophical foundations, key concepts, ethical considerations, and distinctive practices.
+Their profound individual and collaborative contributions continue to shape how we position ourselves as narrative practitioners, separate problems from people, and guide our narrative inquiry.
+Michael and David, animated by a spirit of wonder, adventure, and innovation, expressed the hope that we would keep experimenting with new forms of inquiry, develop fresh practices, and adapt these cherished ways of working to fit our local experiences and socio-political contexts.

 What I Learned from My Mentor

-In addition to resting on the shoulders of our intellectual ancestors, the evolution of narrative therapy builds on mentors who are preparing the next generations(s) by supporting local practitioners in their early careers, bringing narrative practice to higher education settings, and teaching workshops in Europe, Asia, North America, Latin America, Australia, and New Zealand.
+Alongside the foundations laid by our intellectual ancestors, the evolution of narrative therapy is also shaped by mentors who are preparing the next generation(s) of practitioners.
+These mentors support local practitioners in their early careers, bring narrative practice into higher education settings, and teach workshops across Europe, Asia, North America, Latin America, Australia, and New Zealand.

-What I Learned From My Mentor is a community project linked to the Across Generations Hot Topic.
-Initially, we edited five short videos from Narrative Camp 2019 to capture learnings from cherished mentors.
-From these accounts, we began the What I learned from my mentor’s Youtube playlist (see below).
-These short YouTube videos honor our mentors through stories about specific learnings that shape us in our work and lives.
-In particular, we wish to recognize unsung heroes and heroines across narrative generations while paying particular attention to people of color – mentors, and mentees -whose voices have often been rendered invisible by our history and institutions.
+What I Learned From My Mentor is a community project connected to the Across Generations Hot Topic.
+We began by editing five short videos from Narrative Camp 2019, capturing valuable lessons from beloved mentors.
+These accounts formed the start of our What I Learned From My Mentor YouTube playlist (see below).
+Each short video honors our mentors by sharing stories about the specific learnings that shape our work and lives.
+In particular, we seek to recognize unsung heroes and heroines from across narrative generations, with special attention to mentors and mentees of color, whose voices have too often been made invisible by history and institutions.

 The Spirit of Narrative Camp

-Plans are underway to offer our next Narrative Camp in southern California.
-Looking back, this shared living and learning experience by the lake profoundly influenced the evolution of the Re-Authoring Teaching community.
-We ask ourselves:
+Plans are underway for our next Narrative Camp, to be held in California.
+Reflecting on the past, we recognize how these shared living and learning experiences by the lake have profoundly shaped the evolution of the Re-Authoring Teaching community.
+As we move forward, we continue to ask ourselves:

-• How might we combine the spirit of learning side-by-side with outdoor rejuvenation to create unique informal learning opportunities?
+- How can we combine the spirit of side-by-side learning with outdoor rejuvenation to create unique and informal learning opportunities?

 Across Narrative Generations: Co-sparking together